 - DC schemes place the risk of underfunding on the employee.

-- Employees are usually expected to select their own investment strategy for the scheme.
+- Employees are usually expected to select their own investment strategy

 - Most schemes offer a default which most employees invest in.